I just uploaded the 2nd edition of the Ortsfamilienbuch Wasserliesch,

 Example

-Here is the first complete family listing (numbered family 3) in the Familienbuch of Wasserliesch:
+Here is the first complete family listing (numbered family 3) in the Familienbuch of Wasserliesch:3From this entry we know the following.

 ACKVA Nikolaus (Bodenmeister-Aspirant aus Hetzerath wohn. in Karthaus x 05.09.1854)